UniqueNetwork/unique_evm_marketplace/README.md

 To sponsor EVM calls, you will need to transfer some QTZ to the ethereum mirror of your collection sponsor.

 Use a built-in utility to get this address.
-For the script below, change `<COLLECTION_SPONSOR>` set `admin address`, and run it.
+For the script below, change `<COLLECTION_SPONSOR>` to the admin address from the Step 2, and run it.
 ```
 docker exec -ti marketplace-api node sub_to_eth.js <COLLECTION_SPONSOR>
 ```